 And the trolley simply came to a stop 15 feet away.

-He then went to the back wheel where Ohmygod was stationed, grabbed the bike frame and moved it back and forth while again lifting up on the wheel.
+He then went to the back wheel where Ohmygod was stationed, grabbed the bike frame, and moved it back and forth while again lifting up on the wheel.
 Almost instantly, the rear wheel was free as well.
 He then turned and started speaking rather sternly to us.
-With no ability to speak Flemish, I imagined he was giving us a bit of a tongue lashing.
+One did not need to speak Flemish to understand the gist of his diatribe.

 All of a sudden, though, he stopped and covered his mouth and nose with his bent right arm as if he were about to sneeze.
 His eyes became watery and he developed a pained look on his face.